rue9x/9xbot/README.md

     pip install wheel
     pip install -r requirements.txt
     ```
-    NOTE: A custom version of playsound is used.
-Make sure you use requirements.txt!

 6. Configure the bot: Open the `.env` file in a text editor and update the required settings -- Client Secret, Client ID, Redirect_URI.
 User tokens will be generated on the fly.